zonski/hello-javafx-maven-example/README.md

 Either:

 1. Use GIT to checkout the sourcecode for this project to anywhere on your local directory, or
-2. Download the ZIP file containing the project and extract anywhere on your local directory
+2. Download a ZIP of the source code (hit the "ZIP" button above) and extract anywhere on your local directory

 Fix the JRE Classpath to include JavaFX